rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 ## Azure services

-These libraries help you consume Azure services in your applications.
+Consume Azure services in your applications using these libraries.

 <a name="azure-storage"></a>